dtminnick/fdistr/README.md

 ## Example

-What follows is a basic example which shows you how to use the fdistr package with the built-in `words` dataset.
+This basic example which shows you how to use the fdistr package with the built-in `words` dataset.

 Start by loading the `words` dataset.
-The dataset contains a data frame with four variables about a collection of words taken from the first paragraph of James Joyce’s short story “The Dead.”
+The dataset contains a data frame with six variables about a collection of words taken from the first paragraph of James Joyce’s short story “The Dead.”

 ``` r